isopropylcyanide/Jwt-Spring-Security-JPA/README.md

 	```

 	Any new user who signs up to the app is assigned the `ROLE_USER` by default.

 ---

+### Contribution ###
+* Please fork the project and adapt it to your use case.
+* Submit a pull request.
+* The project is in a nascent stage.
+As such any issues you find should be reported in the issues section.

+---
 ## Demo Screens ##